moderndatacompany/dataos.info/docs/resources/stacks/benthos/components/inputs/azure_queue_storage.md

 ### `queue_name`

 The name of the source storage queue.
-This field supports interpolation functions.
+This field supports [function interpolation](../../configurations/interpolation.md).

 Type: `string`